This guide provides in-detail instructions for steps in Arch installation, a reference for myself.

 Others Link to heading

-to enter terminal if stuck at booting.- If accidentally logout from installation medium, default password is
+ctrl-alt-f2to enter terminal if stuck at booting.- If accidentally logout from installation medium, default password is